openhab/org.openhab.binding.zwave/doc/innovus/smoothremote_0_0.md

 ### Parameter 0: Button Press Time

 Button Press Time
- Time for presses on a single button to register as seperate and not part of a sequence, measured in 0.01s.

-0 is interpreted as a 1.

-**Warning**: All Configuration values have serious effects on the functioning of the device and as such shouldn't be changed unless one is certain of the consequences.
+<p&gt Time for presses on a single button to register as seperate and not part of a sequence, measured in 0.01s.</p&gt <p&gt0 is interpreted as a 1.</p&gt <p&gt<strong&gtWarning</strong&gt: All Configuration values have serious effects on the functioning of the device and as such shouldn't be changed unless one is certain of the consequences.</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```50```.